syndesisio/syndesis/proposals/004-health-checks.md

 There is two kind of health checks required for Syndesis:

 * Technical health checks which ensure that the Integration itself is running, but not whether the components are without faults.
 This healthcheck is used as liveness and readiness checks for OpenShift
 * Status of an integration with respect to the backends.
 This status should be visualised in the Syndesis UI to give direct feedback to the user.
-It must not be the case that a faulty backend restarts the backend.
+It must not be the case that a faulty backend restarts the integration.

 ### Technical health checks